projectodd/kwsk/README.md

 ## Running the server

+    dep ensure

 Change the Istio value below to the appropriate value for your environment for the istio-ingress service.
 It's only needed when invoking actions.

-    dep ensure
     go run ./cmd/kwsk-server/main.go --port 8080 --istio 192.168.124.97:32000

+For GKE-based Knative, the istio-ingress service is a LoadBalancer type instead of Nodeport type like it is on minikube.
+And you have to use port 80 instead of port 32000.
+So, if you are using GKE-based Knative do the following:

+    ISTIO_ING=$(kubectl get svc/istio-ingress -n istio-system -o yaml | grep ip | cut -d ":" -f 2)
+    go run ./cmd/kwsk-server/main.go --port 8080 --istio $ISTIO_ING:80

 ## Testing the server